Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ### Controlling User Interaction

-In many cases applications require tight control over user interaction.
-In these applications automatically blocking on required user interaction is often undesired or impractical.
-For this reason, credentials in the @azure/identity library which interact with the user offer mechanisms to fully control user interaction.
+In many cases, applications require tight control over user interaction.
+In these applications, automatically blocking on required user interaction is often undesired or impractical.
+For this reason, credentials in the `@azure/identity` library which interact with the user offer mechanisms to fully control user interaction.

 ```
   const options: InteractiveBrowserCredentialOptions = {